2009 (Glee)

-"2009" is the twelfth episode of the sixth season of the American musical television series Glee, and the 120th episode overall.
+"2009" is the twelfth episode of the sixth season of the American musical television series Glee, its penultimate episode and the 120th episode overall.
 Written by the show's co-creators Ryan Murphy, Brad Falchuk, and Ian Brennan and directed by Paris Barclay, it aired on Fox in the United States on March 20, 2015, along with the next episode, "Dreams Come True", as a special two-hour season and series finale.
 The episode features a flashback from the show's pilot episode that explores the reasons why the original five members of the New Directions glee club decided to join.